yalyalyalyal/Power-Connect-Networking-Deck/README.md

 Challenge: The NGO couldn't spend any money on the project so only completely free tiers could be used.

-Solution: Lovable's free tier (24 credits used) and included cloudprovided a quick POC/Prototype before migrating to an external Supabase database and updating the project directly on GitHub.
+Solution: Lovable's free tier (24 credits used) and included cloud provided a quick POC/Prototype before migrating to an external Supabase database and updating the project directly on GitHub.

 2. Data Pipeline